Alexander R. Bolling: Military career

 Bolling was a student at the United States Naval Academy at Annapolis from 1915 to 1916, but he left the academy and enlisted in the United States Army.
 He was sent to France during World War I, where he earned a battlefield commission.
 While in command of a company of the 4th Infantry, 3rd Division, in the Boise-des-Nesles, on the night of July 14, 1918, Second Lieutenant Bolling earned the Distinguished Service Cross, the citation reading:

 Prior to World War I, Bolling was sent to Fort Bliss, Texas, where he chased Mexican Bandit Pancho Villa along with fellow Lt.
 George S. Patton.
 He was promoted to the rank of captain, which he held for 12 years.

 Bolling commanded the 84th Infantry Division in the European Theater of Operations during World War II.
 After the war, Bolling was promoted to lieutenant general in 1952 and assumed command of the Third United States Army.

 Personal

-Bolling's awards included the Distinguished Service Cross, Army Distinguished Service Medal with oak leaf cluster, Silver Star, Legion of Merit, Bronze Star Medal, and Purple Heart.
+Bolling's awards included the Distinguished Service Cross, Army Distinguished Service Medal with oak leaf cluster, Silver Star, Legion of Merit, Bronze Star Medal, Purple Heart and the Order of the Red Banner and the Order of the Patriotic War First Class from the Union of Soviet Socialist Republics.

 Upon his retirement in 1955, Bolling made his home in Satellite Beach, Florida.
 He died on June 4, 1964, and was buried in Arlington National Cemetery.

 Bolling was the father of Major General Alexander R. "Bud" Bolling Jr., the father-in-law of Major General Roderick Wetherill and Lieutenant Colonel C.L.
 Thomas, and grandfather of Lieutenant Colonel Roderick Wetherill Jr.